telerik/kendo-ui-core/docs/framework/spa/router.md

 ## Navigation

 The `navigate` method can be used to navigate to another application.
 The respective route (if present) is triggered.
-The navigate method is modifying the url fragment part.
-Clicking on anchor links will also trigger the respective route - a link with `href="#/foo"` will also trigger the '/foo' route callback.
+The `navigate` method is modifying the URL fragment part.
+Clicking on anchor links will also trigger the respective route&mdash;a link with `href="#/foo"` also triggers the `/foo` route callback.

 ### Route Navigation

+The example below demonstrates how to handle route navigation.

+###### Example

 ```html
     <a href="#/foo">Foo</a>